barnes/tagjournal/README.md

 Edit tag page created, allows for deletiong of tags.
 Needs better formatting & possibility of tag categories (fitness, social, work, etc.)

+Journal entry dialog is functioning now.

+Journal page currently retrieves journal entries, but does not display.
+Need some way to parase the array of entry objects first?